Alabama–LSU football rivalry: Series history

 The series started in 1895, with a 12–6 win for LSU in Baton Rouge, Louisiana.
 The rivalry has been played in Baton Rouge; New Orleans, Louisiana; Birmingham, Alabama; Montgomery, Alabama; Tuscaloosa, Alabama; and Mobile, Alabama.

 The teams began playing each other on an annual basis in 1964, (and the series is uninterrupted since then), with Alabama playing its home games at Legion Field in Birmingham and LSU playing its home games on campus at Tiger Stadium.
 The series has been marked by long stretches where the home team has struggled.
-Alabama is 29–9–2 against LSU in Baton Rouge; they went 16–1–1 from 1965–98.
-Since 1981, Alabama has gone 7–12 in games played in Alabama while LSU has gone 4–17–1 in games played in Louisiana.
+Alabama is 30–10–2 against LSU in Baton Rouge; they went 16–1–1 from 1965 to 1998.
+Since 1981, Alabama has gone 9–12 in games played in Alabama while LSU has gone 5–18–1 in games played in Louisiana.
 There have been five overtime games in total: two in Tuscaloosa (2005, 2011) and three in Baton Rouge (2008, 2014, 2022).
-Throughout the series, only 39% of games have been won by the team playing in its home state (excluding ties).
+Throughout the series, only 42% of games have been won by the team playing in its home state (excluding ties).
 In 1988, Alabama began playing its home game in the series on their Tuscaloosa campus at Bryant–Denny Stadium; LSU won the first game in the series after the move 19–18.
 Played without interruption now since 1964, the game alternates between the two respective campuses.
-Contests in odd-numbered years are played in Tuscaloosa, and even-numbered years in Baron Rouge.
+Contests in odd-numbered years are played in Tuscaloosa, and even-numbered years in Baton Rouge.

-While Alabama controlled most of the series' early history by going 31–11–4 against LSU, the intensity and competitiveness has grown during the last three decades.
-Since Bear Bryant's retirement in 1982, Alabama leads the series 23–15–1.
-Four games in the last ten seasons have also been decided in overtime.
-A 2009 poll of SEC fan bases found that over 60% of LSU fans singled out Alabama as their most bitter rival, while Alabama fans mostly did not consider it to be a rivalry, placing far more importance on the Iron Bowl vs. Auburn and the Third Saturday in October vs. Tennessee..
+While Alabama controlled most of the series' early history by going 31–11–4 against LSU, the intensity and competitiveness has grown during the last four decades.
+Since Bear Bryant's retirement in 1982, Alabama leads the series 26–16–1.
+Four games in ten seasons (2005 to 2014) were decided in overtime.
+A 2009 poll of SEC fan bases found that over 60% of LSU fans singled out Alabama as their most bitter rival, while Alabama fans mostly did not consider it to be a rivalry, placing far more importance on the Iron Bowl vs. Auburn and the Third Saturday in October vs. Tennessee.

-In 2007, the meeting was even more heated following Alabama's hiring of head coach Nick Saban, who had coached LSU to a National Championship; many media outlets dubbed the 2007 meeting the "Saban Bowl."
-Alabama leads the series 11–4 in the games played so far during the "Saban Bowl" era.
+In 2007, the meeting was even more heated following Alabama's hiring of head coach Nick Saban, who had coached LSU to a National Championship; many media outlets dubbed the 2007 meeting the "Saban Bowl".
+Alabama won the series 13–5 in the games played during the "Saban Bowl" era.